R12JP12/GRREENCraft-Client-EaglerCraft-1.8.8-/README.md

 Resent Client was not made by me, it is from the Resent Client Team, credit goes to them.

+servers you should check out!

-sme mc server address: wss://sme-mc.us/e
+sme mc: wss://sme-mc.us/e

-wss://krypticmc.net
+krypticnet: wss://krypticmc.net